loudinb/20CS2023/docs/programming-assignments/assignment-2/box-class.md

-Certainly!
-Here are the instructions for the Box class based on the provided solution and following the style of the example instructions:

 # `Box` Class

 The `Box` class represents a container for questions in the Adaptive Review System.
 It manages a set of questions and provides methods for adding, removing, and retrieving questions based on priority.